Sitefinity/Telerik.Sitefinity.Samples.Quantum/README.md

 ### **Frontend Package**

-The design of the starter kit is based on the Bootstrap resource package(https://www.progress.com/documentation/sitefinity-cms/overview-resource-packages-mvc).
+The design of the starter kit is based on the [Bootstrap resource package](https://www.progress.com/documentation/sitefinity-cms/overview-resource-packages-mvc).

 ### **.NET Renderer Setup**